 Click on it, and it will give you more credit card choices.
 Is your head spinning yet?
 I know mine is.

-If all else fails, please, always email me and I will let you know if the card pays me and how to find it.
+If all else fails, please, always email me.
 Usually, I respond the same day unless I’m on vacation.
 I realize it’s much easier to Google something, but I hope you consider taking the time to support the site, especially since it comes at no cost to you.

 Rest assured, your support matters!
 It may be only one application, but it absolutely helps keep this blog alive.
 And thanks to everyone who goes out of their way to find the affiliate links.
 I’m truly honored.